GenEpi-GenPhySE/circDetector/README.md

-circRNA detection project (CD) : circular RNAs detection and annotation
+circDetector (CD) : circular RNAs detection and annotation
 ===================

 ## Description:
-*circRNA_project* is a computational tool for detecting and annotation of circular RNAs (circRNAs) from Total RNA-Seq data.
+*circDetector* (CD) is a computational tool for detecting and annotation of circular RNAs (circRNAs) from Total RNA-Seq data.
 This tool is implemented with the Snakemake workflow management system allowing reproducible and scalable data analyses.
+CD was developped to identify circRNAs from reads mapped to the reference genome with the STAR tool (Spliced Transcripts Alignment to a Reference).
+It consists of identifying reads with a circular junction (*chimeric reads*) from the *chimeric.out.junction* files provided by STAR.
+CD also provides a file reporting all statistics of STAR-SE mapping.
+Mapping informations were extracted from the file *Log.final.out*.

 # Table of contents:
 1. [Installation](#installation)